Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Related Work

 \section{Related Work}

-Here, we briefly review traditional and deep NRSfM methods, and related work in sequence-to-sequence processing.
+Here, we briefly review traditional and deep NRSfM methods, and related work in sequence modeling.

-\subsubsection{Traditional NRSfM Methods}
+\subsection{Traditional NRSfM Methods}

 Aiming at recovering both the deforming 3D shapes and camera motion from 2D measurements, non-rigid structure-from-motion (NRSfM) is highly ill-posed.
 Thus various constraints either on the camera motions or on the 3D shapes have been introduced to regularize the problem.
 In 2000, Bregler \etal \cite{bregler2000recovering} proposed to represent the deforming 3D shapes as a linear combination of a small number of basis shapes, \ie, a low-rank subspace representation.
 Later, Xiao \etal \cite{xiao2004closed} showed that there is further ambiguity in the shape basis representation.
 Akther \etal \cite{akhter2008nonrigid} introduced the DCT bases in the trajectory space.
-Torresani \etal \cite{torresani2008nonrigid} add a constraint on the shape distribution by introducing hierarchical prior.
+Torresani \etal \cite{torresani2008nonrigid} added a constraint on the shape distribution by introducing hierarchical prior.
 Simon \etal \cite{simon2016kronecker} unified shape and trajectory models by introducing the Kronecker-Markov prior.

 Dai \etal \cite{dai2014simple} enforced the low-rank prior on the reshuffled shape representation, thus achieving prior-free reconstruction.
+Although this work can effectively solve the 3D structure and camera motion at the same time, the ambiguity problem between the camera pose and the rigid motion of objects still cannot be solved.
+Lee \etal~\cite{lee2013procrustean} proposed to solve this ambiguity by Procrustean Analysis, they defined the Procrustean Normalized Distribution to model 3D structure independently, without relying on the solution of camera motion.
 Besides the above single subspace based representation, the union-of-subspace representation has been used to model complex non-rigid shapes \cite{zhu2014complex,agudo2020unsupervised}.
-Besides the above sparse non-rigid reconstruction methods, there are recent efforts in achieving dense reconstruction by exploiting the spatial constraints.
-Garg \etal \cite{garg2013dense} introduced the Total Variation norm into the model to constrain dense features.
-Kumar \etal \cite{kumar2016multi} performed subspace clustering in the trajectory space to achieve segmentation between different objects.
-At present, many methods of processing multiple NRSfM are based on image segmentation~\cite{agudo2016recovering,kumar2016multi,kumar2017spatio}.